Ideas for Low-Cost Kids Ministry Events

 Tents in fellowship hall using sheets and furniture.
 Stories with flashlights.
 S'mores in toaster oven because we're fancy.

 Real camping without weather or expensive equipment nobody has.
-Kids who never been camping get taste adventure.
+Kids who've never been camping get a taste of adventure.

-Emma's family broke so this was her first tent experience.
-Talked about it for weeks like she climbed Everest.
+Emma's family is broke so this was her first tent experience.
+Talked about it for weeks like she'd climbed Everest.

 Sheets and flashlights we had.
 Marshmallows and crackers eight dollars total.
 Basically free camping.